hkirk/swtafp-slides/slides/11/actor-1.md

 #### Unknown messages

-* If a messages receives an unknown messages it should be ignored and possibly logged
+* If an actor receives an unknown messages it should be ignored and possibly logged
 * If we change the actor from above

 ```fsharp